BritishGeologicalSurvey/disolv/README.md

 # DISOLV

 The following is a brief description of the input/output structure.
 For a full description of the code see our paper: Collins S, Bianchi M (2020) DISOLV: A Python package for the interpretation of borehole dilution tests. *Groundwater*.
+[Available here](https://ngwa.onlinelibrary.wiley.com/doi/abs/10.1111/gwat.12992)

 ## Installation